StevenBlack/hosts/alternates/social/readme.md

 `--auto`, or `-a`: run the script without prompting.
 When `--auto` is invoked,

-* Host data sources, including extensions, are updated.
+* Hosts data sources, including extensions, are updated.
 * No extensions are included by default.
 Use the `--extensions` or `-e` flag to include any you want.
 * Your active hosts file is *not* replaced unless you include the `--replace` flag.